Axon Framework & Axon Server 4.6 - Out Now!

 The new Axon Server release enhances the administration API, adding actions that your applications can do through the GRPC API.
 For example, creating a context from the API is now possible.
 Learn more about these added calls in the reference guide.

 If your application has to serve the same functionality to different customers and data has to be saved separately, we got your back.
 With our new multi-tenancy extension, combined with the power of Axon Server Enterprise 4.6.0, this can now be easily achieved.
-Check out the readme of this new extension!
+You can read more about it in this blog.

 Quality of life improvements